tawmae/tawmae.github.io/temporary_vip.md

   ![Picture](assets/media/temporary_vip_remove_vip.png)

   Removes VIP time.
 If the removed time exceeds the time the user had left, it will un-vip them.
-So to completely remove someone from being a timed VIP, you can just remove 100 years.
+So to completely remove someone from being a temporary VIP, you can just remove 100 years.

 - - - -